smalltalk-ai/botpress-messenger/README.md

 ### Community

-There's a [public chatroom](http://www.gitter.im/botpress/core) where you are welcome to join and ask any question and even help others.
+There's a [Slack community](https://slack.botpress.io) where you are welcome to join us, ask any question and even help others.

+Get an invite and join us now! 👉[https://slack.botpress.io](https://slack.botpress.io)

 ### License